-Sam Altman resigns from OpenAI’s Safety Committee
+Sam Altman steps down from OpenAI’s Safety Committee

 0